NWP Courses 2025-2026

 Northwest Prep Charter School's curriculum is integrated toward building each semester's various long-term projects and is designed to address a school-wide Driving Question (theme).
 Past semester Driving Questions examples include: Is Progress Worth The Price?, What's My Message to the World?, and How can conducting experiments on our own bodies help us understand how they function?
-How do Society and Water Interact?
-Our Driving Question for Spring 2018 was: Who are the homeless, how did they get there, and how can we help those in Sonoma County?
-All NWP coursework thin each semester is designed to facilitate the exploration, development, and understanding of the project driving question.
+How do Society and Water Interact?, Who are the homeless, how did they get there, and how can we help those in Sonoma County?
+All NWP coursework in each semester is designed to facilitate the exploration, development, and understanding of the project driving question.
 All core academic courses are UC-approved.

 Students will analyze different topics and issues from various points of view.
 Social Systems serves as a lens to look at everything through multiple perspectives and is applicable across all school disciplines.
 By exploring, analyzing, and synthesizing many different available points of view, students can create their own well-rounded and educated opinions about issues that affect our world today.
 The goal is to help students develop not only academic skills that will help them in later grades, but also citizenship and life skills that they can use in situations and experiences outside of the classroom.